JASchilz/Bitcoin-REPL/README.md

 Todo
 ====

-Many of the operations are not-yet implemented.
+Many of the operations are not yet implemented.
 However, this project is under active development and most or all operations will be added shortly.

 See GitHub [issue tracker](https://github.com/JASchilz/Bitcoin-REPL/issues/) for additional issues.